robert/robert.github.com/_posts/2017-02-13-notes-from-rep-jackie-speiers-town-hall.md

 layout: post
 title: Notes from Rep. Jackie Speier's Town Hall
 ---
 Like many, I find it hard to be tremendously enthused by the 2017 Democratic Party.
 But in this day and age, if anyone is leading a hall of some hundreds in a fiery pro-choice, anti-wall sermon then I’m much more likely to stamp my feet and cheer than ask how they intend to reverse their party’s economic abandonment of the working class.
-Which I suppose is a good summary of how the Democratic Party got to where it is today.
+Which I suppose is a good explanation of how the Democratic Party got to where it is today.

 ### The same but better